Connect

 I believe that risk is a necessary part of purpose.
 You cannot build anything meaningful, whether it’s a foundation, a business, or a global initiative, by staying in your comfort zone.
 I don’t take reckless risks, but I take purpose-driven risks, the kind that move people forward and open doors for communities that don’t have a voice.

-One of the biggest risks I ever took was starting The Sow Family Foundation with nothing but faith, vision, and a heart for the people.
+Since we are talking non-profit, one of the biggest risks I ever took was starting The Sow Family Foundation with nothing but faith, vision, and a heart for the people.
 There was no major funding, no donors, no sponsors waiting behind the scenes.
 I used my own resources, my own time, and my own strength to build something that could serve families in real need.
 It was a risk because every dollar I put into the foundation was a dollar that could have gone to my personal life or my businesses.
-But I chose people first. and today, that decision is serving thousands of families across Texas, Africa, and Colombia.
+But I chose people first, and today, that decision is serving thousands of families across Texas, Africa, and Colombia.

 In business, I’ve also taken risks.
 Launching companies like 3RD EYE Consulting, Worldwide Exchange, The Sow Group, and Sashid Enterprises required stepping into industries where I had to learn fast and take bold moves.
 But every challenge sharpened my leadership and expanded my vision.